09 Early years practice policy

 - Every effort is made to forge and maintain strong links with all schools that children may attend.
 The setting manager will approach

-schools in order to open lines of communication where these have not previously existed.
+schools to open lines of communication where these have not previously existed.

 - Details of the school’s transition or settling in procedures are kept by the setting and are referred to so that members of staff

-are familiar with them and can develop a consistent approach to transition with teachers, parents and children.
+are familiar with them and can develop a consistent approach to transition with teachers, parents/carers and children.

-- Teachers are welcomed into the setting and sufficient time is made for them to spend both with the child, their parents and with the
+- Teachers are welcomed into the setting and sufficient time is made for them to spend both with the child, their parents/carers and

-- A child’s EYFS profile and learning journey record is forwarded to the school along with other information that will aid transition
+- A child’s learning journey record is forwarded to the school along with other information that will aid transition and settling in.

 - Any action plans relating to a child’s additional needs